Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Centralized/Decentralized framework

+As illustrated in Fig. \ref{fig:architectures}(c), the gossip architecture does not require global models or parameter servers (represented by different colors of local models).
+Instead, each worker communicates updates with their neighbors (also named peers).
+Workers exchange messages via edges chosen in each iteration (the blues ones in Fig. \ref{fig:architectures}(c)), which can be described as a communication graph.
+Workers are not required to communicate with all others, reducing communication costs.
+During training, the algorithm does not guarantee parameter consistency across all workers after each communication, but guarantees it (i.e., consensus) at the end of the algorithm.
+This means that local models are different during every iteration.
+It should be noted that in asynchronous and SSP with the PS architecture, although local models are also different, a global model is still maintained.

-Similar to the All-Reduce architecture, one of the main advantages of the gossip architecture is that there is no master node so that there is no communication problem in the central server \cite{CommCompforDecent}.
-Compared to the All-Reduce architecture, the gossip architecture is relatively fault-tolerant to the stragglers and worker failures.
+Similar to the All-Reduce architecture, gossip architecture offers the benefit of having no master node, thus eliminating communication issues of the central server \citep{CommCompforDecent}.
+Compared to All-Reduce architecture, the gossip architecture is more fault-tolerant to the worker failures and it can also be theoretically guaranteed~\citep{CanDecent} with less communication costs than PS or All-Reduce.

-The key issue in the gossip architecture is how to ensure the attainment of the identical model parameters across all workers.
-This problem is named as ``consensus", having been studied for a long time \cite{7942055DistributedLinearized}\cite{1498447Gossipalgorithms}\cite{Carli2010}\cite{4497789Randomizedconsensus}\cite{4118472ConsensusandCooperation}\cite{4434671Adistributedconsensus}.
+In the gossip architecture, the key issue is ensuring the attainment of identical model parameters across all workers.
+This problem is referred to as ``consensus'' and has been studied extensively in the literature ~\citep{7942055DistributedLinearized,1498447Gossipalgorithms,Carli2010,4497789Randomizedconsensus,4118472ConsensusandCooperation,4434671Adistributedconsensus}.
 Formally, consensus is a state of all workers attaining a same opinion in common.
 In the gossip distributed SGD, the consensus is the status that all workers have the identical model parameters.

-The gossip-based approaches are constrained to use symmetric communication and thus inherently require deadlock-avoidance, and more synchronization, which makes them slower and more sensitive to stragglers.
-In \cite{StocGradPush}, Assran et al. combined Stochastic Gradient Push (SGP) \cite{7405263} with PUSHSUM \cite{8340193}\cite{gossip1}.
-In SGP, each worker can only send the gradient to its out-neighbors without waiting for the response of these neighbors.
+However, on one hand, achieving the ``consensus'' incurs the difficulty in designing a method that enables efficient communication, high convergence rate, and consensus simultaneously.
+To address these issues, model compression can be combined with decentralized learning algorithms to reduce communication costs ~\citep{CommCompforDecent,DecentStocOptimAndGossip,NIPS2018_7705,tang2020communication}.
+On the other hand, the Gossip architecture is limited to using symmetric communication, which inherently requires deadlock-avoidance and more synchronization, resulting in slower and more sensitivity to stragglers.
+Assran et al.~\citep{StocGradPush} proposed a solution that combines Stochastic Gradient Push (SGP)~\citep{SGPDirected} with PUSHSUM~\citep{8340193,gossip1}.
+The PUSHSUM provides an approximation of the distributed averaging, while the SGP makes each worker only send the gradient to its out-neighbors without waiting for the response from these neighbors.
+Thus, the overall system throughput is improved.